AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 ```
 {sample}BCT\_Error\_Chart\_04{sample}

-This sample shows how to add customized error bars to particular points of a series on a Scatter chart:
+This sample shows how to add customized error bars to particular points of a series on a scatter chart:

 ```
 // create data